-The Briggait, a beautiful Grade A listed building in Glasgow’s Merchant City, has been transformed into a new home for visual artists and cultural organisations.
+The Briggait, a beautiful Grade A listed building in Glasgow’s Merchant City, has been transformed into a home for visual artists and cultural organisations.
 Originally built in 1873, the Briggait was the city’s fish market for over 100 years.
-It’s been described by Historic Scotland as ‘Scotland’s most important collection of surviving market halls’.
+It’s been described by Historic Environment Scotland as ‘Scotland’s most important collection of surviving market halls’.

 Wasps Studios is Scotland’s only National Studio Provider that provides affordable studios to support artists and arts organisations